MENU

 This monument was built on the site of the villa “Jogetsuan” in Mikasa, where novelist Takeo Arishima and magazine journalist Akiko Hatano died together on June 9, 1923.
 Erected in the summer of 1951.
 There is also a “Monument of Friendship to Tilda” (an English letter from Arishima to Tilda) near the monument.
 In 1989, Jogetsuan was relocated to the Karuizawa Kogenbunko site from Shin-Karuizawa, where it had been moved from Mikasa.

-The monument to Shiratori Masamune, a novelist and critic who had a villa near Roppon Tsuji and loved Karuizawa for a long time, stands quietly on the hillside of Ichimonji Mountain, far behind Futatebashi Bridge.
+The monument to novelist and critic Masamune Hakucho, who had a villa near Roppontsuji and loved Karuizawa for many years, stands quietly on the hillside of Ichimonji Mountain, far behind Futatebashi Bridge.
 The Greek poem that Shiratori Shiratori loved to sing is engraved in a cross-shaped Swedish black granite stone with Shiratori’s brush.
 His favorite fountain pen is said to be kept under the stone.
 After Shiratori’s death, the memorial was erected in July 1965 at the initiative of Fumio Niwa and with contributions from journalism and the literary world.
 Designed by Yoshiro Taniguchi. <The flowers have no flowers, but only thorns.

 In August 1921, the poet Kitahara Hakushu (1885-1942) participated as a lecturer at the Summer Seminar for Liberal Education held at Hoshino Onsen, and gave a lecture on free verse for children.
 The poem “Ochiba-Matsu” is said to have been written during a walk through a forest of fallen pine trees, and was published in the November (first issue) of “Meisei” in 1921. <Passing through a forest of Japanese white pine trees.
 I see the karamatsu with deep emotion.
 The Karamatsu is desolate.
 The journey is desolate. >(first series) and continues through the eighth series.
 The monument was erected by the town of Karuizawa in 1969, using natural stone, along the Yugawa River at the entrance to Hoshino Onsen.

-Saisei Muroo created his own literary monument in 1960, after winning the Noma Literary Award for “Kagerofu no Nikki Yubun” (“Diary of a Kagerofu”).
-He chose the poems, designed the monument, and paid for its construction.
+In 1960, Saisei Muro created his own literary monument after winning the Noma Literary Award for “Kagerofu no Nikki Yubun” (“Diary of a Kagerofu”).
+He personally selected the poems, designed the monument, and paid for its construction.
 The location is along the Yagasaki River across the Futate Bridge.
 The poem is “Kirinaki kouzou zo shiru,” from “Tsuru” (Crane), 1928.
 Beside the monument, there stand two yongjin, which Saisei sought when he traveled to the northeastern part of China.

 This is a monument to Nakanishi Godo (1895-1984), a poet and poet laureate who continued his campaign for nature conservation as a bird researcher, founded the “Wild Bird Society of Japan,” and promoted the bird-loving movement.
 Nakanishi often held bird-watching parties in Karuizawa and was deeply appreciated and respected by local residents.
 It was erected in 1979 at the entrance to the Wild Bird Sanctuary.
 Later, in 1986, a bust of Nakanishi with a small bird perched on his shoulder was added next to the monument.